Why Should I Use a Mobile App in Project Management Software?

 Look for a mobile app with an easy-to-use and responsive user interface.
 Ideally, it will provide enhanced visibility into your team’s work, such as:

-- The ability to see a stream of ongoing, recently updated work in your Inbox.
+- The ability to see a stream of ongoing, recently updated work in your Inbox

-- The ability to immediately direct you to the right task when you tap on push/inbox notifications.
+- The ability to immediately direct you to the right task when you tap on push/inbox notifications

-- Starred tasks that highlight key activities and work that you need to review and/or act upon.
+- Starred tasks that highlight key activities and work that you need to review and/or act upon

-- Quick actions that allow you to navigate to and complete common actions quickly, such as progressing a task.
+- Quick actions that allow you to navigate to and complete common actions quickly, such as progressing a task

-- Auto-complete suggestions as you type so that you can find search results faster, with less typing.
+- Auto-complete suggestions as you type so that you can find search results faster, with less typing

 You should also look for an app that offers the ability to work offline.
-After all, when you’re traveling, you may not always have a stable and secure internet connection.
+After all, if you’re traveling, you may not always have a stable and secure internet connection.
 A mobile app should come with an offline mode that makes it possible to access tasks and project information without the internet.
 Look for an offline functionality that still enables you to view cached content, create tasks, subtasks, and comments, edit tags and assignees, change workflow statuses, and drag-and-drop tasks in a task list even without a network connection.

 It’s important that any changes you make offline are automatically synced across the app and updated in the project management software as soon as you reconnect to the internet.
 This functionality ensures that no changes are lost and that the rest of your team can quickly see what you’ve done once you’re back online.

 For instance, if you’re working from an airport lounge, you may be at greater risk for security breaches than when you’re sitting in your company office.
-So in addition to the basic security functionality such as password and data sharing restrictions, here are some mobile-specific features to look for:
+So, in addition to the basic security functionality such as password and data sharing restrictions, here are some mobile-specific features to look for:

-- Database encryption - Information stored in your project management software mobile app should be automatically encrypted and protected both at rest and in transit — if it’s stored by the mobile application at all.
-Best of breed vendors will allow you to disable data storage on your mobile device.
+- Database encryption: Information stored in your project management software mobile app should be automatically encrypted and protected both at rest and in transit — if it’s stored by the mobile application at all.
+Best-of-breed vendors will allow you to disable data storage on your mobile device.

-- Security certificate management - Your software vendor should have protocols and safeguards in place to protect your login information from malicious applications that send your info to third parties.
+- Security certificate management: Your software vendor should have protocols and safeguards in place to protect your login information from malicious applications that send your info to third parties.

-- 2-factor authentication - Additional authentication requirements on your mobile device, such as using a custom pin code, fingerprint, or facial recognition, should be available.
+- 2-factor authentication: Additional authentication requirements on your mobile device, such as using a custom pin code, fingerprint, or facial recognition, should be available.
 These features can help ensure that no one else can access your phone if it’s stolen or misplaced.